-In a town as steeped in antiquity as Plymouth, Massachusetts, one should not be surprised to find a fair share of legends and old spirits lurking about.
-Native Americans lived on this land for thousands of years before the Pilgrims’ arrival, and centuries of their respective descendants as well as new settlers to the area have left behind a trove of stories – some sad, some scandalous, some scary – of hauntings, hexes and history.
+In a town, as steeped in antiquity as Plymouth, Massachusetts, one should not be surprised to find a fair share of legends and old spirits lurking about.
+Native Americans lived on this land for thousands of years before the Pilgrims’ arrival, and centuries of their respective descendants, as well as new settlers to the area, have left behind a trove of stories – some sad, some scandalous, some scary – of hauntings, hexes, and history.
+So, why not explore some of the Plymouth ghost tours and learn about haunted Massachusetts.

-For a perfectly eerie evening head to the town’s best-known landmark, Plymouth Rock, located in a massive portico at the ocean’s edge on Water Street for a Dead of Night Ghost Tour.
+For a perfectly eerie evening head to the town’s best-known landmark, Plymouth Rock, located in a massive portico at the ocean’s edge on Water Street for a Dead of Night Ghost Tours.

 The conception of the company is almost as spooky as the tours themselves.
 On the night of October 1, 2002, Jan Williams dreamed of her best friend’s mother, a woman with whom she had been very close – a woman who had passed away a decade earlier.
 In the dream, the woman was speaking directly to Jan, telling her to “look for ghosts.”
 It was vivid, almost concrete: “When I woke up, I could smell her perfume,” Jan says.
 “It was really like she had been in the room, talking to me.”